-Imperial Brands Plc is a dynamic fast moving consumer goods company borne out of a strong tobacco heritage operating in 120 territories.
+Imperial Brands PLC is a dynamic fast moving consumer goods company borne out of a strong tobacco heritage operating in 120 territories.
+Our portfolio of brands and products is designed to meet the diverse and evolving expectations of adult consumers in markets worldwide.
+We responsibly serve those who choose to smoke and continue to develop potentially less harmful products.